kristianpedersen/30-days-of-elm/019-time/readme.md

         currentMinute =
             Time.toMinute model.zone model.time

-        newHours =
-            currentHour - floor (lightMinutes / 60) |> String.fromInt

         newMinutes =
+            (currentHour * 60) + currentMinute - lightMinutes

+        h =
+            floor (toFloat newMinutes / 60)
+                |> String.fromInt
+                |> String.padLeft 2 '0'

+        m =
+            remainderBy 60 newMinutes
-            remainderBy 60 (floor lightMinutes) |> String.fromInt
+                |> String.fromInt
+                |> String.padLeft 2 '0'
     in
-    h1 [] [ text <| newHours ++ ":" ++ newMinutes ]
+    h1 [] [ text <| h ++ ":" ++ m ]
 ```

 `currentHour` and `currentMinute` look different from JavaScript, but I think it's pretty clear what they do.

 As I'm writing this, the time is 17:50.
 A time difference of 75 minutes means we should get `16` for the hours and `35` for the minutes.

-To convert minutes to hours, we do `minutes / 60` and floor it.

-To get the minutes, we can just take `remainderBy 60 75` (`75 % 60` in JavaScript) and get 15.

-The reason I'm flooring the lightMinutes in `newMinutes` is because Elm's `remainderBy` function only accepts `Int`s.

-It's precise enough for this case, and otherwise I could have gotten the decimal part by doing `lightMinutes - (floor lightMinutes)`.

-The full example code can be found here: []
+To get the new time, we can first find out how many minutes have passed today since midnight.

+If we're sticking with 17:50, the total number of minutes would be ((17 * 60) + 50).
+We then subtract the lightminutes from that number.

+* 17 * 60 + 50 = 1070
+* We subtract 75 minutes, which is 995.
+* `floor 995 / 60` = 16
+* `remainderBy 60 995` = 35
+* The new time is 16:35

+If the number is less than 10, we use `String.padLeft` to add a 0.
+Make sure to wrap the 0 character in single quotes, or Elm will think it's a character, not a string.

 # 4. Summary

 I had hoped this would be a simple exercise, and I was right.
 This will be very useful later on.

+Some funky numbers are displayed the first second, but I'm too tired to fix that now.

 See you tomorrow!